open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>averageUtilization</b></td>
         <td>integer</td>
         <td>
-          averageUtilization is the target value of the average of the resource metric across all relevant pod<br/>
+          averageUtilization is the target value of the average of the resource metric across all relevant pods, represented as a percentage of the requested value of the resource for the pods.<br/>
           <br/>
             <i>Format</i>: int32<br/>
         </td>